lhosking/lh-pdfconv-demo/README.md

   The [Document Conversion][service_url] service transforms HTML, PDF, and Microsoft™ Word documents into normalized HTML, plain text, or sets of Answer units.
 The Answer units can be run through a utility to convert it to the Solr JSON file type needed to train the Retrieve and Rank service.

-  This [modified version][lh_service_url] of he Document Conversion service demo application converts a medical referral PDF document into JSON and provides a link to retrieve further information about the healthcare provider that authored the referral.
+  This [modified version][lh_service_url] of the Document Conversion service demo application converts a medical referral PDF document into JSON and provides a link to retrieve further information about the healthcare provider that authored the referral.

 Give it a try!